neale/Adversarial-Autoencoder/README.md

 The autoencoder components are able to output good reconstructions much faster than the GAN. ~10k steps on MNIST.
 The auto encoder is currently bad with CIFAR10 (under investigation)

+# Note
+There is a lot here that I want to add and fix with regard to image generation and large scale training.

+But I can't do anything until pytorch fixes these issues with gradient penalty [here](https://github.com/pytorch/pytorch/issues/19024)

 ## MNIST Gaussian Samples (GAN) - 33k steps

 ![output image](plots/mnist/samples_33099.jpg)